StefanoBrumana/CiscoPythonScripts/README.md

 # CiscoPythonScripts
 Python scripts for Cisco IOS devices

-All scripts contains commments to maximize understanding and customization
+All scripts contain commments to maximize understanding and customization

 Summary: